Emulation of cosmological mass maps with conditional generative adversarial networks: Introduction

 \section{Introduction}

-Recent advances in the field of deep learning have triggered a lot of interest for their applications in cosmology.
-In particular, some recent works \cite{mustafa2017creating,rodriguez2018fast,perraudin2019cosmological} have demonstrated the potential of Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} to efficiently produce N-body simulations, which are at the core of many experimental studies in cosmology.

-N-body simulations are typically produced by simulating the evolution of the universe from soon after the big bang, where the mass distribution was approximately a Gaussian random field, to today, where, under the action of gravity, it has become highly non-Gaussian.
+The N-body technique simulates the evolution of the universe from soon after the big bang, where the mass distribution was approximately a Gaussian random field, to today, where, under the action of gravity, it becomes highly non-Gaussian.
 The result of an N-body simulation consists of a 3D volume where the positions of particles represent the density of matter in specific regions.
 This 3-dimensional representation can then be projected in 2 dimensions by integrating the mass along the line of sight with a lensing kernel.
-The resulting images are called \emph{sky convergence maps}.
-These maps can be compared with real observations with the purpose of estimating the cosmological parameters and testing alternatives to the standard cosmological model.
-Indeed, a single large N-body simulation can take from a few hours to several weeks on a supercomputer \cite{ euclid2019euclid,potter2017pkdgrav3,springel2005millenium, sgier2019fast}.
-Simulation-based emulators of cosmological observables, such as the power spectrum, are starting to play an increasingly important role in cosmology~\citep{knabenhans2019euclidemu,Heitmann2016cosmicemu}.
+The resulting images are called \emph{sky convergence maps}, often referred to simply as the \emph{cosmological mass maps}.
+These maps can be compared with real observations with the purpose of estimating the cosmological parameters and testing cosmological models.
+Their simulation, however, is a very challenging task: a single large N-body simulation can take from a few hours to several weeks on a supercomputer \cite{ euclid2019euclid,potter2017pkdgrav3,springel2005millenium, sgier2019fast}.

-The aforementioned contributions \cite{mustafa2017creating,rodriguez2018fast,perraudin2019cosmological} attempt to address one of the main issues of N-body simulations: their computational cost.
-A major practical drawback of the solution proposed in these contributions is that they can only produce samples for a single set of cosmological parameters.
-We address this problem by building a conditional model that generates the convergence map dependent on the values of two cosmological parameters: $\Omega_m$, which controls the matter density as a fraction of total density, and $\sigma_8$, which normalises the matter power spectrum.
-After training, the conditional model can then interpolate to unseen values of $\sigma_8$ and $\Omega_m$ by varying the distribution of the input latent variable.

-In this work we use the data generated by~\cite{fluri2019kids}.
-We build a sky convergence map dataset made of $57$ different cosmologies divided into a training set and a test set.
-We evaluate our GAN using both cosmological metrics, namely the power spectral density (PSD), mass histogram, and peak histogram, and generative modeling metrics (Frechet Inception Distance (FID)~\cite{heusel2017gans} and Multi-Scale Structural Similarity (MS-SSIM)~\cite{wang2003multiscale}).
-Our experiments show that our model is able to produce samples with very high statistical accuracy on the test set.